- IJBFMR Home

 The Affiliation(s) of all author(s) should be given clearly and briefly with their institutions, addresses with zip code and name of country.

 The abstract should be brief, indicating the purpose/significance of the research, methodology adopted, major findings and the most significant conclusion(s).
-Scientific names should be spelled in italics.
 The abstract should not contain literature citations that refer to the main list of references attached to the complete article.
-The abstract should be written as a single paragraph and should be in reported speech format (past tense); complete sentences, active verbs, and the third person should be used.
+The abstract should be written as a single paragraph and should not contain displayed mathematical equations or tabular material.
+The abstract should be written in past tense; complete sentences, active verbs, and the third person should be used.
 The abstract should not be more than 250 words.

 The authors must provide 3-8 key words for indexing purposes and to facilitate the retrieval of articles by search engines.
 Key words provided should be different from the words that make up the title of the article.